Drop off your CV

 Gayatri Shenai, a partner in McKinsey Digital and founder of the annual Women in Technology and Operations conference commented: “I work a lot with women who talk about how stressful and challenging the experience of being the only woman in a work setting is,” says “You can’t be what you can’t see.”

-But, having female role models, mentors and the significant role social media can play will have a huge impact on empowering and encouraging women to get into STEM.
 The digital world makes mentors and role models more accessible than ever before.
 For the budding female STEM leaders of tomorrow, they can now view, follow and consult with influential female VP’s - online and in person, through social media.
-As a result of this, we may be heading for an exciting shift in the way women perceive a STEM-related workplace to be, signalling to a new generation of female talent in the coming years.
+As a result of this, we may be heading for an exciting shift in the way women perceive a STEM-related workplace to be, signaling to a new generation of female talent in the coming years.

 Without a doubt, there has been tremendous progress in correcting biases about women’s abilities, goals and needs, yet often this progress is ignored.
 Many reports that note the persistence of bias try to address all forms of bias, as though starting from stage one.
 Efforts to avoid abuse of women’s talent would be far more efficient if they focused on correcting those specific remaining biases.